British Airways strike threat at Heathrow suspended after ‘improved pay offer’

 British Airways strike threat at Heathrow suspended after ‘improved pay offer’ says union

+The threat of additional travel chaos for thousands of British Airways passengers has been lifted after workers suspended plans for strike action at London Heathrow airport.

-A dispute affecting BA check-in staff at Heathrow airport has been suspended after the company made an improved pay offer, Unite has said.
+A dispute affecting check-in staff at the carrier’s main hub is on hold after the company made an improved pay offer, Unite said on Thursday.

+Staff voted overwhelmingly to take industrial action in a dispute over pay, saying a 10% wage cut during the height of the pandemic had not been reversed.

+Dates for strike action were expected to be announced this week but an agreement was reached following extensive negotiations on Wednesday.

 Register for free to continue reading